COVID-19 Update (May 5, 2021):

 We understand that you may continue to have several questions about how traveling with us is being affected by COVID-19.
-We continue monitor the situation on a daily basis and wait for news as to when we can start traveling (“normally”) again.
-In the meantime, we wanted to give you an update and encourage you.
+We continuously monitor the situation and by CLICKING HERE you will be linked to great sources with the latest updates available.

 It is important to note that there is a difference between an individual journey and traveling on a custom-tailored group journey.
 Since early March 2020, when we began to see indications that journeys might be impacted, we started reaching out to all of our suppliers.
 Many of them had received payment months in advance to guarantee the hotels, services, activities, etc. promised in our itineraries.
 We have been forced to postpone several journeys and invoke the Force Majeure clause of our policies.
 In short, Force Majeure is a legal term that states no one is liable/at fault when “superior forces” (i.e. unknowable events at the time of entering into a contractual agreement) make it impossible for the contractual commitments to be fulfilled.

 While Women of the Midwest may be released from our contractual obligations through no fault of the company, it does not release us from our commitment to advocate on the behalf of all the travelers impacted by a cancelation due to the COVID-19 pandemic.
 We are actively pursuing any and all remedies that may be available for every journey impacted.

 In light of all the information circulating on the Internet, through the press, and many other channels of which some could be misleading or confusing, we will make a final decision 30 days prior to any set departure date, of what will be done.
 It is impossible for us to predict the lengths of governmental-issued travel bans, quarantine regulations, or any other travel-related restrictions earlier than 30 days prior to a departure.
 We will not speculate, but once we have a complete picture of what options may be available, we will notify all impacted travelers.